Latest update: 11.06.2025 | by Lili

 In 2022, these numbers are .xyz (14.3%), .online (7.5%), .top (6.7%), .shop (4.9%), .site (4.1%), .icu (3.3%), .store (3.1%), .cyou (2.8%), .vip (2.4%) and .club (2.4%).

-An interesting group among ngTLDs are highly localized geographical domains.
-These are usually cities or regions with high digital literacy like .tokyo, .nyc or .berlin, with a few notable exceptions like .africa.
+An interesting group among ngTLDs is highly localized geographical domains.
+These are usually cities or regions with high digital literacy, like .tokyo, .nyc, or .berlin, with a few notable exceptions like .africa.

 Pie chart: most popular domain name registrations with ngTLDs